N3RDIUM/AstroPi/README.md

 Coming soon!

 ## Features
-- [ ] Control the camera remotely
+- [x] Control the camera remotely
-- [ ] Live preview via a web browser
+- [ ] Live preview via a web browser widget
-- [ ] Manual focus, ISO, and exposure control
+- [x] Manual focus, ISO, and exposure control
 - [ ] Monitor the temperature of the camera

 ## Materials